kimyunoo/4782_final/README.md

 ## INSIGHTS
 -----------------------------------------------------------------------------------------------------
 ![Table of Model Accuracies](https://github.com/kimyunoo/4782_final/blob/main/results/table-of-accuracies-all-models.png "Our results from implementation trained for 20 epochs")

-Interestingly, **the model using both class and distillation tokens with hard distillation loss did not perform as well as the model with no distillation loss**.
-We trained the same architecture with soft distillation loss instead, which achieved a better validation accuracy (69.19%, the highest out of all the distillation modes). **We suspect that this may be because our teacher is trained on ImageNet rather than CIFAR-10, so the domain mismatch may cause differences with the paper’s observations** (CIFAR-10 has 10 classes, while ImageNet has 1000).
+Some interesting insights are that our model with both class+distillation tokens and model with hard distillation did not perform as well as the model with no distillation loss.
+This could be becuase our teacher is trained on ImageNet rather than CIFAR-10, leading to a possible domain mismatch.
+This is also supported by the increase in accuracy to 69.19% when trained with soft distillation. <br/>

-We achieved 88.46% validation accuracy when we trained a ResNet-18, a CNN, for 20 epochs on the same task. **Thus, our DeiT model is unfortunately not comparable to CNN performance.** This may be due to the teacher domain mismatch as well as having less data augmentation and compute than in the original paper. **We can also observe that after 20 epochs the test accuracy for the model with class and distillation tokens and soft distillation loss still has a positive slope and does not seem to have plateaued yet.** So, we can assume if we trained the full number of epochs it would have achieved an even higher validation accuracy, perhaps comparable to that achieved in the paper.
+Another interesting insight is our model accuracies did not plateau, indicating we could have trained for longer than 20 epochs to achieve a higher validation accuracy (perhaps one comparable to that in the paper). <br/>

-Additional areas of research could also understand what teacher model to train with, and continue comparisons from there.
-We could also retrain the models on ImageNet given more resources.
+Additional areas of research could be retraining the models on ImageNet given more resources, and looking into different teacher models to train the ViT with.

 ## REFERENCES
 -----------------------------------------------------------------------------------------------------